loretoavoces/loretoavoces/README.md

 ## Hi there, I´m Loreto Álvarez!! 👋
-<p>I´m a publicist and full-stack web developer.
+<p>I´m a full-stack web developer and a publicist.
 I just finished the web development bootcamp at Ironhack Madrid and now I'm improving everything I've learned :robot: </p>

 ### A little more about me...
 Full Stack Web Developer Bootcamp <i><a href="https://www.ironhack.com/es">Ironhack Madrid</a></i> </br>